An open letter from the Soil-Plant-Atmosphere (SPA) Research Laboratory to all communities that we intersect

 1 AlShebli et al. The preeminence of ethnic diversity in scientific collaboration Nature Comm (2018); 2 Hodapp & Brown Nature (2018); 3 Nielsen et al. Making gender diversity work for scientific discovery and innovation Nature Human Behaviour (2018); 4 Elsevier.“Gender in the Global Research Landscape”; 5 Lucatello & Diamond-Stanic Diversity and inclusiveness in large scientific collaborations Nature Astronomy (2017).

-2) We can use our research and teaching to help dismantle environmental racism.
-There are many parallels between the research that we do and other types of environmental science questions that are important for dismantling racism.
+2) We can use our research and teaching to help dismantle environmental injustices.
+There are many parallels between the research that we do and other types of environmental science questions that are important for dismantling systemic oppression.
 For example, middle class African Americans are exposed to much higher levels of pollution than profoundly poor White people in both urban and rural areas.
 Scientific laboratories can generate the data and models that communities and policymakers need to effect positive change.
 We need more collaboration with social scientists and policymakers.

 4) We are privileged.
 Fighting racial injustice is exhausting work and that extra labor should not only fall to graduate students, faculty, and staff of color.
 Often this work is unpaid labor performed by people who are already underpaid and overtaxed.